Accelerating Feedforward Computation via Parallel Nonlinear Equation Solving: Experiments

 \subsection{Autoregressive Sampling}

-We now move on to accelerating autoregressive sampling.
 We consider two popular autoregressive models for image generation: MADE~\citep{germain2015made} and PixelCNN++~\citep{salimans2017pixelcnn++}.
-Both models generate images pixel-by-pixel in raster scan order.
-We view each pixel as a state in the corresponding recurrence relation.
+Both generate images pixel-by-pixel in raster scan order, and thus every pixel forms a state in the corresponding recurrence relation of feedforward computation.